Bleckley County DUI Lawyer - Bleckley County DUI Attorney

 The Law Office of Richard Lawson is a Georgia legal firm that is entirely dedicated to DUI Defense.
 Our founder, Richard Lawson is a former DUI prosecutor with over 20 years' experience in Georgia DUI law.
 Please take the time to check out his reviews on Avvo and contact our office for a no-cost, hassle-free case evaluation.

-If you were arrested for DUI in Bleckley County, you only have ten business days from the date of your arrest to save your license from automatic suspension.
-To do so, you or your Bleckley County DUI Lawyer must pay $150 to file an Administrative License Suspension (ALS) hearing request.
-If this hearing is not requested within the ten-day timeframe, your Georgia driver's license will be suspended.
+If you were arrested for DUI in Bleckley County, you only have thirty business days from the date of your arrest to save your license from automatic suspension.
+To do so, you or your Bleckley County DUI Lawyer must pay $150 to file an Administrative License Suspension (ALS) hearing request or request an ignition interlock device.
+If this hearing or device is not requested within the thirty-day timeframe, your Georgia driver's license will be suspended.

 If you refused the State of Georgia's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one full year with no opportunity for a restricted permit to drive or early reinstatement.